sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

           }
       },
   ```
-- Push the updates
+3. Push the updates.
-- Log into the Sitecore XM Cloud Deploy Portal, create a project and a deployment using your code and select your repository
+4. Log into the [XM Cloud Deploy app](https://deploy.sitecorecloud.io/), create a project and a deployment using your code and select your repository.
-- When deployment finishes succesfully create your site
-- When site creation finishes succesfully, you should be able to see your site in Pages
+5. After the deployment finishes succesfully, [create a site and a page](https://doc.sitecore.com/xmc/en/developers/xm-cloud/create-a-site-and-a-page.html).
+You should now be able to see your site page in Pages.

 ## Local development against the XM Cloud instance

-- Log into the Sitecore XM Cloud Deploy Portal, locate your `Environment` and select the `Developer Settings` tab.
+1. Log into the Deploy app, locate your `Environment` and select the `Developer Settings` tab.
-- Ensure that the `Preview` toggle is enabled.
+2. Ensure that the context switch is set to `Preview`.
-- In the `Local Development` section, click to copy the sample `.env` file contents to your clipboard.
+3. In the `Local Development` section, click to copy the sample `.env` file contents to your clipboard.
-- Open the `.env` file in the `./headapps/spa-starters/<your-spa-app>` folder and paste the contents from your clipboard.
-You can remove the JSS_EDITING_SECRET since it is not needed in your spa app's env.
+4. Open the `.env` file in the `./headapps/spa-starters/<your-spa-app>` folder and paste.
+You can remove the JSS_EDITING_SECRET since it is not needed in your SPA app environment.
-- From the `Local Development section` copy and paste the value of the JSS_EDITING_SECRET env variable in the `.env` file of the proxy app `./headapps/spa-starters/proxy`
+5. From the `Local Development section` copy the value of the JSS_EDITING_SECRET variable and paste it into the `.env` file of the proxy app `./headapps/spa-starters/proxy`
-- Run the following commands in the root of the repository to start the your SPA application:
+6. Run the following commands in the root of the repository to start the your SPA application:
   ```bash
   cd headapps/spa-starters
   pnpm build:<your-spa-app>
   pnpm start:<your-spa-app>
   ```
-- You should now be able to access your site on `http://localhost:3000`
+7. Make sure you can access your site on `http://localhost:3000`
-- You can also [connect your localhost to Pages](https://doc.sitecore.com/xmc/en/developers/xm-cloud/connect-your-local-host-to-pages.html) to use it as editing host
+8. You can also [connect your local host to Pages](https://doc.sitecore.com/xmc/en/developers/xm-cloud/connect-your-local-host-to-pages.html) to use it as editing host.

-> Running your local SPA + Proxy in local containers is not supported, since SPA + Proxy do not support Experience Editor and the above should cover all development flow use cases
+> Running your SPA + Proxy in local containers is not supported, since SPA + Proxy does not support Experience Editor, and the above should cover all development flow use cases.